CodebaseWes/laravel_webapp/README.md

 ## Alternative Setup

-If running this as a Docker container is not convenient, you may run this project on a machine that has PHP and MySQL support.
+If running this as a Docker container is not convenient, this project can be deployed onto a machine that has PHP, Composer and MySQL installed.
 I cannot guarantee this will work because the app has specific dependency requirements.
 To see what those requirements are, see the [Dockerfile](https://github.com/CodebaseWes/laravel_webapp/blob/master/Dockerfile).
 Also, be sure to update the environment variables in `.env` to point to your database server.
-It is typically not good practive to commit this file, but for convenience and because this is a toy app, it is included in the repository.
+It is typically not good practice to commit this file, but for convenience and because this is a toy app, it is included in the repository.
 In addition, import [app.sql](https://github.com/CodebaseWes/laravel_webapp/blob/master/app.sql) into your database.

-Assuming that all the dependencies have been installed, you may run the app by executing the following commands:
+Assuming that all the dependencies have been installed, run the app by executing the following commands:

 `composer install`